UniversalDependencies/UD_Persian-Seraji/README.md

 9 for development (10%), and 10 for test (10%) sets.

 ## FEEDBACK AND BUG REPORTS
-Please contact mojgan@stp.lingfil.uu.se for feedback and bug reports.
+Please contact mojgan.seraji96@gmail.com for feedback and bug reports.

 ## CONTRIBUTORS